-Following a separation, parents do not have to go to court about the care arrangements for their children.
+Following a divorce or separation, parents do not have to go to court about the care arrangements for their children.
 As a matter of principle, we encourage our clients to reach an agreement with the other parent, if possible and reasonable to do so, without the need to resort to the Family Law courts, which will save on legal fees.

 Parents who are able to reach an agreement have two ways to formalise their agreement; by either a parenting plan or obtaining consent orders approved by the Court.
 Read more about parenting matters in Family Law.